smaurice101/readthedocs/docs/source/docker.rst

 There are TWO ways to deploy TML solution containers:

-#. **Docker Container:** Anyone around the world can run the container using the Docker Run Command
+#. **Docker Container:** Anyone around the world can run the container using the Solution's Docker Run Command
 #. **Kubernetes:** Anyone around the world can run the `TML Solution containers in kubernetes <https://tml.readthedocs.io/en/latest/kube.html>`_

 For 1: see figure below